stymwg/Project1/README.md

 ##All assemblies and scripts can be located on the Azure Cloud Compute server 10.102.161.8 - use command ssh -i putty_key your_username@10.102.161.8 to access.

+##General Info - Master
+The master script can be located in the repository as masterscript.sh.
+More specific instructions can be found in the file masterscript_readme.txt

 ##General Info - Short Reads

 The four lanes of Illumina data can be concatenated using the command cat file1 file2 file3 file4 > new_sequence_file.